 Teacher : Student ratio

-Our admissions procedure generally includes: a parent observation, application submission with a $25 nonrefundable fee, and a classroom visit for your child.
+Our admissions procedure generally requires: a parent observation, application submission with a $50 nonrefundable fee, and a classroom visit for your child.
+Click HERE to see a detailed explanation of the admissions process.

 We encourage you to explore our website and visit our campus.
-Come see our new Enrichment Center, meet the staff, observe a classroom, and get to know us.
-To schedule a visit or just ask questions, feel free to contact us.
+To schedule a visit or to ask questions, feel free to contact us.
 We look forward to meeting you.